esitarski/RaceDB/Install-Readme.txt

   Windows:    python dependencies.py --upgrade Linux/Mac:  sudo python dependencies.py --upgrade

-You will see a text scrolling up as any updated modules are installed.
+You will see a text scrolling as necessary as the modules are installed.

 By patient!
-This may take a few minutes as the modules are downloaded and configured.
+This may take a few minutes.

 In the RaceDB folder, run the follow command: